Find Trade Colleges

 Our analysis found Northwest Louisiana Technical Community College to be the best value school for electromechanical engineering technology students who want to pursue a undergraduate certificate in the United States.
 NLTCC is a small public school located in the rural area of Minden.

-The average tuition and fees for an out-of-state undergraduate student at SOWELA are $4,325 a year.
+Out-of-state tuition fees for undergraduate students at SOWELA are $4,325 per year.

-Lee College also claimed a spot on our Best Electromechanical Engineering Undergraduate Certificate Trade Schools list.
-It’s in the top 15% of all schools in this category.
+On top of its placing in our value ranking, Lee College also did well on our Best Electromechanical Engineering Undergraduate Certificate Trade Schools list.
+It’s in the top 15% of all schools reviewed in this analysis.

 Western Iowa Tech Community College undergraduate students pay an average of $4,946 in tuition and fees each year.